Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Once you have exhausted the appeals process and have determined that your financial aid forms accurately represented your family’s financial situation your next best move is to apply for more scholarships and consider more affordable options on your list.

 There are still many scholarships available for current high school seniors.
 Additionally, you should continue to apply for scholarships once you are in college (there are a number of scholarships available for college freshmen).

-Finally, student loans can be a last resort for paying for college.
+Finally, student loans or Income Share Agreements can be a last resort for paying for college.
 Students should consider all of their federal student loan options before considering any private student loans.